phetsims/fourier-making-waves/doc/implementation-notes.md

 Keyboard navigation is implemented.
 Look for these "markers" to identify related code:

-* option `pdomOrder` specifies traversal order, the order that UI elements are visited as you press the Tab key.
+* Option `pdomOrder` specifies traversal order, the order that UI elements are visited as you press the Tab key.
 * `KeyboardDragListener`, along with options `tagName` and `focusable`, adds keyboard-based dragging to sim-specific UI elements like the measurement tools.
 * Classes with "KeyboardHelpContent" in their name implement the information in keyboard-help dialogs, displayed by